PaulCavailles/Basilisk/docs/source/Support/bskReleaseNotes.rst

   prior versions of Xcode.
 - Fixed a bug in the conanfile where the ``stderr`` output from a ``subprocess.Popen`` call was being interpreted as an error.
 Rather, the process return code (0 for success, and anything else for failure) indicates the success.
+- The ``MAX_N_CSS_MEAS`` define is increased to 32 matching the maximum number of coarse sun sensors.
+- mixed bug in time to nano-seconds conversions in ``macros.py`` support file
+- Created :ref:`thrusterPlatformState` to map the thruster configuration information to body frame given the time-varying platform states.
+- Updated :ref:`thrusterPlatformReference` to add an input and output thruster config msg, and integral feedback term which dumps steady-state momentum in case of uncertainties on the CM location.
+- Created :ref:`thrustCMEstimation` to perform online estimation of the CM using gimbaled thruster torque measurements.
+- Refactored ``GravityEffector``.
+Adding custom gravity models can now be done by subclassing ``GravityModel``.
+The utility method ``useSphericalHarmonicsGravityModel`` has been added to planetary body objects, which makes the body use spherical harmonics and loads them from a file with a single command.
+Similarly, the methods ``usePolyhedralGravityModel`` and ``usePointMassGravityModel`` have been added.
+- Fixed examples and tests to run even when Basilisk is built with ``--vizInterface False``.
+- Added a new method ``setDataBuffer()`` to :ref:`simpleStorageUnit` and :ref:`partitionedStorageUnit` to add or remove data from specified partitions.
+- Refactored ``simIncludeGravBody``.
+The most notable change for users is that the commonly used line ``scObject.gravField.gravBodies = spacecraft.GravBodyVector(list(gravFactory.gravBodies.values()))`` can be replaced by ``gravFactory.addBodiesTo(scObject)`` (where ``scObject`` is a ``spacecraft.Spacecraft`` or  ``spacecraftSystem.SpacecraftSystem``, and ``gravFactory`` is a ``simIncludeGravBody.gravBodyFactory``)
+- Added condition in :ref:`thrustCMEstimation` to avoid measurement updates when input ``attGuidInMsg`` has not been written.
+- Added :ref:`scenarioSepMomentumManagement` to show how to use a dual-gimbaled electric thruster to perform contunuous momentum management.
+- Clarified documentation of the input variable ``FirstStart`` of the method  ``CreateNewTask()``.
+- Marked the method ``CreateNewTask()`` input variable ``InputDelay`` as depreciated.
+This variable was never implemented and did nothing.
+- Fixed terminal events to terminate at the time they are triggered instead of one timestep after.

 Version 2.2.0 (June 28, 2023)